Collaborative Working Mentors, September 2020

-On 25th September we held our Collaborative Working Champions Q3 Meeting with overwhelming interest & participation from the group/ The group are passionate about changing the industry for the better through communication, cross-sector collaboration, data sharing and business support inside the construction ecosystem to produce the best outcome for the society today and future generations to come.
+On 25th September we held our Collaborative Working Mentors Q3 Meeting with overwhelming interest & participation from the group.
+The group are passionate about changing the industry for the better through communication, cross-sector collaboration, data sharing and business support inside the construction ecosystem to produce the best outcome for the society today and future generations to come.

 The key points of the meeting were: